MIDL Insight Meditation

 This introductory meditation course has been designed to help you learn MIDL calming techniques to lower stress in your daily life and to help you develop a daily meditation routine that will change your life, as it did mine.

+When lying down to meditate, support your body with a yoga mat or blanket on the floor.
+Bend your knees and place a bolster or rolled blanket under them to protect your lower back.
 An advantage of your whole body supported by this hard surface is that you can fully allow your muscles to relax.
 Slightly bend your knees and place a bolster or rolled blanket under them to protect your back.

 To keep alert (so you don't fall asleep), place your arms by your sides with palms facing upwards.
-If you have back or neck issues, try laying on your side for meditation.
-My Tip: You can even use a seat in your car that is reclined back as it also gives peace and quiet from family and work.
+If you have back or neck issues, try lying on your side for meditation.
+My Tip: You can even use a seat in your car that is reclined back, as it also gives peace and quiet from family and work.
 If there is no other option, you can lie on a bed for meditation, but there is a higher risk of falling asleep.
 To prevent this, prop your body upright by placing pillows behind your back and head.
 A rolled blanket under your knees will protect your lower back.

-Find a place for meditation where you can be with yourself for a short period of time without any distractions.
+Find a place for meditation where you can be with yourself for a short time without any distractions.
 This may be a corner of your room, outside in the sunshine, or even in your car with the seat reclining back.

 .............................................